Backyard duck molting: what, when, and why it happens

 “…not only is every duck different, but males and females are different too.
 I’ve noticed that for the most part, ducks live their own schedules.
 Some ducks molt “on time,” while others molt early and still others molt late.
 Feathers dropping out of some ducks are extremely noticeable, while others seem to experience an almost transparent transformation.
 When and how your ducks molt often depends upon their breed, gender, genetics, climate, weather, lighting and diet.”

-We’re approaching a decade as duck slaves and this molting pattern (or lack thereof) is pretty typical.
-Even though they’re the same breed, live together, eat the same food, and experience the same weather conditions, our ducks often molt at different times for reasons unbeknownst to us.
+This quote describes our experiences as well, and we’ve been raising different breeds of ducks for well over a decade.
+Even our ducks that are the same age, breed, sex, live together, eat the same food, and experience the same weather conditions, will often molt at different times for reasons unbeknownst to us.

 Do ducks need any special treatment while molting?

 As you might imagine, emerging feathers seem to be painfully sensitive to ducks.
-As the larger feathers come in, even your sweetest tamest ducks will likely not want to be handled, so give them their space.
+As the larger feathers come in, even your sweetest tamest ducks will likely not want to be handled, so give them their space!

 Also, as we’ve already mentioned, it takes a lot of energy and nutrition for a duck to replace their feathers.
 In the wild, this process is synchronized with the availability of certain high-nutrient (especially protein-rich) foods, e.g. aquatic invertebrates.